-Prostate cancer can be detected early, before symptoms develop, with a digital rectal exam (DRE) and the prostate-specific antigen (PSA) blood test.
+Prostate cancer can be detected early, before symptoms develop, with the prostate-specific antigen (PSA) blood test and a digital rectal exam (DRE).

 The PSA test was developed at Roswell Park in the 1970s and is now in use worldwide.
 It’s a way to detect prostate cancer in the early stages, when it can be treated most effectively.
 Since the test was first introduced, the cure rate for prostate cancer has increased from about 4% to 80%.

 How does it work?
 PSA is a protein that’s made by the prostate gland.
 PSA levels in the blood increase when someone has prostate cancer, an infection, or a condition called benign prostatic hypertrophy (BPH) or benign prostatic enlargement (BPE), a condition that is not cancer.
 To perform the test, a small amount of blood is drawn from your arm and tested to determine the amount of PSA it contains.